Resilient Multi-Dimensional Consensus in Adversarial Environment: Introduction

-\revise{Some preliminaries results are contained in our former work \cite{yan2019safe}.
-While both works are inspired by Helly's Theorem and achieve the resilient convex combination through the intersection of convex hulls, the major difference between it and this paper lies in the design of algorithms.
-Particularly, \cite{yan2019safe} requires each normal agent to calculate a safe kernel at every step.
-After that, it exploits the vertices of the kernel for updates.
-Although correct, the major concern of applying \cite{yan2019safe} is the requirement of high computational complexity.
-More specifically, existing approaches for computing the safe kernel are usually $\#p$-hard ( \cite{rademacher2007approximating}).
-Also, since this computation depends on every state in the neighborhood, the algorithm may fail in a complex network where some agents have abundant neighbors.
-Finally, given the safe kernel, calculating its vertices is also not an easy task ( \cite{avis1992pivoting}).
-Compared with it, the algorithm proposed in this paper is of more lightweight since, instead of the total safe kernel, only two ``middle points'' in it are going to be calculated.
-As previously mentioned, this step can be achieved through a linear programming with a lower computational cost independent of the network complexity.
-Note by doing so, the vertex enumeration problem for a polytope is also avoided.
-Finally, due to the page limitation of conference proceedings, the proofs of the results in \cite{yan2019safe} are unavailable.
-In this paper, we present the full proofs of lemmas and theorems.}
+A preliminary version of Algorithm~\ref{alg:resilient} has been reported in our previous work \cite{yan2019safe}, where most of the proofs are missing. \revise{In specific, the previous work requires that each normal agent calculates a safe kernel, which is the intersection of a group of convex sets.
+After that, it computes the vertices of this kernel for updates.
+Therefore, the major concern of applying it is the high computational complexity.
+Moreover, the approach may fail in a complex network where some agents have abundant neighbors.
+In contrast, Algorithm~\ref{alg:resilient} is of more lightweight since, instead of the whole safe kernel, only $2d$ points in it are going to be calculated.
+As proved, this step can be achieved through a linear programming with a lower computational cost that is independent of the network complexity.
+Notice that by doing so, the problem of vertex enumeration, which is also computationally prohibitive ( \cite{avis1992pivoting}), is avoided.}

 The rest of this paper is organized as follows.
-After introducing some technical preliminaries in Section \ref{sec:pre}, Section \ref{sec:form} formulates the problem of interest.
-To achieve the resilient consensus in multi-dimensional spaces, \revise{a ``middle points'' based algorithm is detailed in Section \ref{sec:alg}, where an approach for the computation of middle points is also given.} The efficiency of this algorithm is theoretically analyzed in Section \ref{sec:analysis}.
-Section \ref{sec:discuss} further discusses the ideas and implementations of the proposed strategy.
-We then test the main results through numerical examples in Section \ref{sec:casestudy}.
-Finally, Section \ref{sec:conclusion} concludes the paper.\\
+After introducing the preliminaries and notations in Section~\ref{sec:pre}, Section~\ref{sec:form} formulates the problem of interest.
+To achieve the resilient consensus in multi-dimensional spaces, a general ``auxiliary point'' based updating framework is detailed in Section~\ref{sec:general}, which incorporates most of the existing consensus algorithms.
+Sections~\ref{sec:alg} and \ref{sec:algo2} provide specific resilient strategies, the efficiency of which is also analyzed therein.
+We finally test the main results through numerical examples in Section~\ref{sec:casestudy} and conclude the paper in Section~\ref{sec:conclusion} .